eat-this-one/eat-this-one/README.md

 ### Install dependencies

-    grunt install:android
+    // Install node dependencies including the local grunt. npm install

+    // Depending on whether you want to test using an android device or an ios device. grunt install:android
     grunt install:ios

-This will run **npm install**, **bower install**, create the cordova project adding the specified platform and build the current codebase.
+This will install all dependencies, create the cordova project adding the specified platform and build the current codebase.

 Later on you can use **grunt update** to update the project dependencies.